Blog

 • MEDIUM RISK: 3 boxes failed (10%) with material and dimension differences that could impact automated set-up equipment for being too heavy, as compared to the specified materials.

-• HIGH RISK: 8 boxes failed (6%) and were identified to have HIGH probability of impacting production.
+• HIGH RISK: 8 boxes failed (6%) and were identified to have a HIGH probability of impacting production.
 This was due to structural differences well beyond accepted tolerances and approved specifications.

 In conclusion, packaging audits are critical to reducing the impact that out-of-spec packaging has on production and profitability.
-At Specright, we perform packaging audits for our customers all the time, providing them with valuable insights so they can pro-actively manage their packaging specs to avoid putting their business at risk.
-If your company would like an audit of your packaging versus your packaging specs, contact us.
+At Specright, we perform packaging audits for our customers all the time, providing them with valuable insights so they can proactively manage their packaging specs to avoid putting their business at risk.

 About